-Terminal Value - Definition
+Terminal Value - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Terminal value (TV) is a term in finance that refers to all future cash flows in an asset valuation.
 TV represents the value of all future cash flows, this is a sum of an investment beyond its forecast.
 Asset valuation is a process that examines the fairness of market value of assets, this is determined using book values, absolute valuation models.
 Discounted cash flow analysis and others.
 Through the asset valuation model, Terminal value presents returns that will occur in the future but are difficult to predict or forecast.
 Terminal value can occur in a multi-stage discounted cash flow analysis, this allows cash flow projections into several years.